Classical Approach to Orbital Star Velocity Obviates Dark Matter Conjecture While Demonstrating Path of Lowest Energy

 Experimental Support

-We present an MQ description of the orbital velocity of stars for the Milky Way as a function of the upper count bound to units of fundamental mass per increment of fundamental time.
+We present an MQ description of the orbital velocity of stars for the Milky Way as a function of the upper count bound of units of fundamental mass per increment of fundamental time.
 The purple line in the graph below describes this bound, unadjusted for the mass profile of a galaxy.
-When account for a profile of the Milky Way we resolve the curved charted in red.
-The source data derives from McGaugh's MOND data, which is charted in green.
+When we account for the mass profile of the Milky Way we resolve the curve charted in red.
+The source data (in green) represents his MOND model of McGaugh's observational data.
 By comparison, the blue line describes Newton's expression.

 Discussion

 There are many approaches to a resolution of the expression for kinetic energy.
-What distinguishes this approach from often seen classical implementations is use of the Measurement Quantization (MQ) expression for rotational star velocity.
-The derivation also reveals cross disciplinary applications, for instance, new approaches to a description of the upper bound velocity to the velocity of stars in a galaxy and how that bound distinctly identifies the relation of energy to mass.
+What distinguishes this approach from often seen classical implementations is the use of the Measurement Quantization (MQ) expression for star velocities about a galactic core.
+The derivation also reveals cross disciplinary applications, for instance, new approaches to a description of the upper bound velocity to the velocity of stars in a galaxy and how that bound distinctly identifies the relation of energy and mass.
 We also describe the count relation of fundamental mass to that of length and time, which are also present in Einstein's expression E=mc2.
 Consider then a review.

-The rotational velocity of stars can be described as a function of c times the square root of fundamental unit of mass over a count of fundamental unit of length, each correlated with time.
-The count ratio is then 2mf, a description of the upper count bound to mf with respect to the discrete Measurement Frame of the observer.
-Resolved with respect to the non-discrete Target Frame of the universe - which has no external reference - the expression is scaled by θsi, the radial rate of universal expansion.
+The rotational velocity of stars can be described as a function of c times the square root of fundamental unit of mass over a count of the fundamental unit of length, each correlated with a count of fundamental units of time.
+The count ratio is then 2mf, a description of the upper count bound to mf with respect to the discrete Internal Frame of the universe.
+Resolved with respect to the non-discrete System Frame of the universe - which has no external reference - the expression is scaled by θsi, the radial rate of universal expansion.

-Continuing the reduction, without the expansion parameter (that is keeping with the Measurement Frame), we resolve the self-referencing form of the fundamental expression under the root.
-This can then be reduced to terms of energy equal to one unit of fundamental mass, Ef=2θsic, giving us just 2Ef.
+Continuing the reduction, without the expansion parameter, we resolve the Internal Frame transform of the fundamental expression under the root.
+This can then be reduced to terms of energy equal to one unit of fundamental mass, Ef=2θsic*, giving us just 2Ef.
 In other words, the energy of a fundamental unit of mass is Ef=2v2 and if we were to consider a mass mf where the smallest count of mf is nM=1/2, then that mass moving at the speed of light is just Ef=2(1/2)mfc2.
 If generalized for any energy and any mass we multiply both sides by nE=nM to get E=mc2, a simple demonstration of the considerable flexibility and directness of MQ when working with physical expressions.

 A continuation of the derivation, we move mf to the denominator and then recognize that 1/mf is the upper count bound frequency of a fundamental unit of mass.
 We will need to keep in mind that this is not any count, but specifically that count at the upper count bound corresponding to mass frequency.